-I interpreted the data from user insights to create a persona.
+I interpreted the data from user insights and created a persona: Jill.

-Next, I took what I gathered from discovery and user insights and synthesized it into the app architecture.
+I synthesized my research, data, and analyses to generate the architecture for the augmented app.
 The sitemap reflects the current information architecture of Google Maps with the new add-on feature integrated into relevant areas visualized in grey.

-Once I had my IA established, I constructed sketches and wireframes where I laid out the new design features based on top priority user goals.
+Once I had my IA established, I constructed sketches and wireframes, laying out the new design features based on top-priority user goals.

 I adhered to Google's current style guide when I built my high-fidelity wireframes.

-I created a high fidelity prototype to conduct usability testing with 4 individuals to recognize any early pitfalls and to validate our thinking.
+I created a high-fidelity prototype to conduct usability testing with four individuals.
+The goal was to recognize any early pitfalls and to validate our thinking.

-The 3 main tasks flow were to find a route, build a route and save a route later to access later.
+The three main tasks were to find a route, build a route, and to save a route to access later.

 An affinity map was then created to set out the priority revisions.

-Users overlooked the interactive map option as it did not have any labels of the neighborhoods.
+Users overlooked the interactive map option because it did not have any labels for neighborhoods.
 Labels were added to show that neighborhoods can be selected.

-Originally filters for building a route included difficulty level, ratings, distance, interactive map.
+Originally, filters for building a route included difficulty level, ratings, distance, and an interactive map.
 Difficulty level and ratings were omitted since they were not necessary for users.

-Talking to users helped me make incremental improvements and recognizing pitfalls early.
-Overall the add-on feature is described as intuitive, easy to use, and familiar.
+Talking to users helped me make incremental improvements and recognize pitfalls early.
+Overall, the add-on feature is described as intuitive, easy to use, and familiar.
 All participants completed each task with minimal frustrations and felt encouraged to use this feature for exploration.